-How a leading university implemented Windows Virtual Desktop
+How Queens University, Belfast Implemented Windows Virtual Desktop

-The COVID-19 situation created challenges for this university in ensuring that lecturers were in a position to deliver online learning to their students and at the same time that students were able to access the required apps and environment in order to continue their learning remotely.
-Codec proposed a solution using Microsoft Azure Windows Virtual Desktop for the university.
+The COVID-19 situation created challenges for universities in ensuring that lecturers were in a position to deliver online learning to their students and at the same time that students were able to access the required apps and environment in order to continue their learning remotely.
+Codec proposed a solution using Microsoft Azure Windows Virtual Desktop to Queens to address these challenges.

-As well as the usual commercial and market pressures that all institutions have had to contend with, the university also faced a significant new ‘people problem’ brought on by the Covid 19 pandemic.
+As well as the usual commercial and market pressures that all institutions have had to contend with, Queens University also faced a significant new ‘people problem’ brought on by the COVID-19 pandemic.
 Universities are places where people come together to exchange ideas and learn, but the challenge for the college was how this could be done safely?
 How could lecturers deliver their classes online to students and how would those students access those lectures and learning materials remotely?

 Speed was of the essence in finding a suitable solution that could accommodate the university and its students.
 To go from an “in-person” university experience to remote leaning pretty much overnight presented a number of challenges for the IT department.

-Windows Virtual Desktop was proposed as the ideal solution for the university for several key reasons:
+Windows Virtual Desktop was proposed as the ideal solution for several key reasons:

 • It’s available FREE OF CHARGE under current A3 or A5 agreements for Educational bodies (only compute and storage are paid for)

-• It could be deployed and scaled in minutes and the university would only use licenses during the academic year
+• It could be deployed and scaled in minutes and Queens would only use licenses during the academic year

 • It ensured that a full desktop experience could be delivered securely from the cloud to any students’ internet-based device

 • It would enable the university to accelerate performance and lower costs at the same time